-Sondra Perry often creates site-specific works and installations.
-She constructs narratives that explore blackness throughout history, culture, art and media – frequently based on her personal life.
-Perry is interested in free access to the internet, referred to as net neutrality, and the notion of collective production of anything from materials to new ideas which in turn can lead to collective action.
-She aims to democratise the access to culture and the arts by providing a new platform that varies from the current portrayal of blackness in the mass media.
+Sondra Perry often works with site-specific art and installations.
+She constructs narratives that explore blackness through history, in culture, art and the media – often based on her own life.
+She seeks to democratise access to culture and the arts by providing a platform where black people can be portrayed in more nuanced ways than are usually seen in mass media.

 Sondra Perry originally produced the work A Terrible Thing for the Museum of Contemporary Art Cleveland (moCa) (USA), where the exhibition was shown in the summer of 2019.
 Her Kunsthal Aarhus show is her first-ever exhibition in Denmark.
 An exhibition catalogue is currently being created in collaboration between moCa and Kunsthal Aarhus and will be published by Hatje Cantz.
 The catalogue will be launched in the winter of 2020.